Yeomans Avenue, Harpenden Hertfordshire AL5 3EF

 Headteacher: Mr Richard Boulton

-Please find the Internet Safety Parent Booklet mentioned in our school newsletter 13th Feb 2015: Net Cetera, chatting with kids about being online here
+Please find the Internet Safety Parent Booklet Net Cetera, chatting with kids about being online here

 You can visit the Radio Verulam podcasts to listen to a broadcast about computer games and safety.

-Please click here to view the Hertfordshire Summer Term 2017 E-Safety Newsletter.
+Please click here to view the Hertfordshire Autumn Term 2017 E-Safety Newsletter.

 Please scroll down to the bottom of the page to link to lots of useful websites.